Location: New York, NY

 - Reviews/approves vendor invoices for all clinical trial vendors including investigative sites

 - Perform other work-related duties as assigned

 - Bachelor degree required.
 Preference to candidates with a scientific background (RN, MS, PhD or similar).

-- Knowledge of clinical research operations, including interpretation and implementation of FDA regulations/ICH/GCP guidelines, is preferred.
+- Knowledgeable of clinical research operations, including interpretation and implementation of FDA regulations/ICH/GCP guidelines, is required

-- Strong attention to detail and excellent organization skills.
+- Strong attention to detail and excellent organizational skills

-- Ability to problem solve, delegate appropriate tasks and/or develop junior team members.
+- Ability to problem solve, delegate appropriate tasks and/or mentor junior team members

 - Comfortable multi-tasking in a fast-paced small company environment and able to adjust workload based upon changing priorities.